thrashHackman/AI-Article-Writer/Dictionary_version/README_DICTIONARY.md

 ## Features

-- **User Authentication**: Secure login and registration with hashed passwords stored in SQLite.
+- Secure user authentication with SQLite and hashed passwords.
-- **Article Generation**: Professional LinkedIn articles generated using OpenAI GPT-3.5.
+- AI-powered LinkedIn article generation using OpenAI's GPT-3.5.
-- **File Management**: Articles are saved with timestamped filenames.
-- **Diagram Generation**: PlantUML creates workflow and architecture diagrams.
+- PlantUML integration for workflow and architecture diagrams.
-- **Interactive GUI**: Built using `ttkbootstrap` for a sleek, modern design.
+- Modern GUI with responsive components and toggled password visibility.

 ---